albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 .responsive[![FatJAR Layers](assets/images/FatJAR Layers - V4.png)]

 [//]: # (Notes)
-[//]: # (Docker uses caching as shown in demo 3)
+[//]: # (ending up with 10 layers for 4 code changes)

 ---

-# Splitting the FatJAR
+# Solution: Splitting the FatJAR

-- Some parts of the FatJAR, the dependencies, change less frequently but take up a lot of space
+- Given that some parts of the FatJAR, the dependencies, change less frequently but take up a lot of space

   .conclusion[➤ Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching]